There are many other alternatives to A&E which you might want to investigate first. Check the urgent medical help page.

 Patients are seen on a priority of care basis.

 These are restricted, temporary opening hours due to the ongoing Covid-19 pandemic.
-Parents needing urgent medical advice after 10pm should call NHS 111.
+Parents needing urgent medical advice after midnight should call NHS 111.
 In an emergency, always call 999.
 Ambulance patients will be taken directly to Alder Hey Children’s Hospital in Liverpool.
 The hospital’s usual children’s A&E service operates at all other times.

 Translate this page: